microo8/golymer/README.md

 under construction

-contribution of all kind is welcome (maybe some better project name? also an logo)
+contribution of all kind is welcome

 ![Caution image](caution.png)